zackw/readings.owlfolio.org/content/2015/03-14-analysis-https-cert-ecosystem.md

-both OpenSSL and NSS are such terrible code that nobody wants to hack on them, and the brave souls who do it anyway are busy chipping away at the mountain of technical debt and/or at features that are _even more_ overdue. (*cough* TLS 1.1) This, though, we know how to fix.
+both OpenSSL and NSS are such terrible code that nobody wants to hack on them, and the brave souls who do it anyway are busy chipping away at the mountain of technical debt and/or at features that are _even more_ overdue.
+This, though, we know how to fix.
 It only takes money.